jed/building-brooklynjs/README.md

 Our choice of venue made this easy, as talks take place upstairs from the bar, far enough to be out of earshot but still in the same building.
 With the usual conference room meetup format, presentations and conversation can only happen in serial, which is unfortunate when many attendees [come for the social][nolanbeverajs].

 While we had intended only to give folks an opportunity to mingle after the talks, having a less structured mode of interaction came with other benefits.
 For example, we were able to avoid the inevitable attendee attrition that takes place at meetups in which attendees post-game at a separate venue.
-Having a social track also makes it easier for us to accomodate folks that had to stay late at work or couldn't get a ticket but still want to hang out.
+Having a social track also makes it easier for us to accommodate folks that had to stay late at work or couldn't get a ticket but still want to hang out.

 We did, however, tweak the "beer.js" brand a little bit to make it our own.
 Specifically, we took out the "beer".
 Since the use of alcohol at tech events can be a tricky issue, we wanted to avoid naming our hallway track after it.
 Also, when it comes to Brooklyn, attendees are just as likely to be avoiding gluten as they are alcohol, and with all the great [kombucha][kb] and [soda][soda] the borough offers, we wanted to be more inclusive.